 - 4. Mitigation for Disruption of Trail Networks If existing trail networks, old roads, or woods or cart roads are disrupted by the location of the Ground-Mounted Solar Electric Installation, the plans shall show alternative trail alignments to be constructed by the applicant, although no rights of public access may be established hereunder. - 5.
 Mitigation for Disruption of Historic Resources and Properties Historic resources and properties, such as cellar holes, farmsteads, stone corrals, marked graves, water wells, or pre-Columbian features, including those listed on the Massachusetts Register of Historic Places or as defined by the National Historic Preservation Act, shall be excluded from the areas proposed to be developed, including clearing for shade management.
 A written assessment of the project's effects on each identified historic resource or property and ways to avoid, minimize or mitigate any adverse effects shall be submitted as part of the application.
-A suitable buffer area shall be established on all sides of each historic resource. - 6.
+A suitable buffer area as determined by the Planning and Economic Development Board shall be established on all sides of each historic resource.
+(Amended 11-14-22) - 6.
 All plans and maps shall be prepared, stamped and signed by a Professional Civil Engineer licensed to practice in the Commonwealth of Massachusetts. - 7.
 Vehicular access for the purpose of construction shall be from paved streets. - 8.
 Lots for Ground-Mounted Solar Electric Installations shall have the required frontage on a street. - 9.
 The special permit may be conditioned to effectuate and make enforceable these requirements.